lycan-city/werewolf-brain/README.md

 ### Create a new scenario using custom template or cards
 The function ```getBalancedGame``` allows you to start a new game using a custom deck.
-This feature makes posible create new roles or use more cards than the ones included in a single bundle.
-In this example we are adding another seer (normally 1), some aditional villagers (normally 20) and a new role **Van Helsing** this new role chase vampires every night.
+This feature enables the creation of new roles or the use of more cards than the ones included in a single bundle.
+In this example we are adding another seer (normally 1), some aditional villagers (normally 20) and a new role **Van Helsing** (this new role has the ability to chase vampires every night).
 The function will return a game object.

     var wwb = require('werewolf-brain');
     var players = 17;